niteshku16/niteshku16/README.md

 - 👋 Hi, I’m Nitesh Kumar Yadav(niteshku16).
 - 👀 I’m interested in Data Science And Python Full Stack Development.
 - 🌱 I’m skilled in Python,Data Science,Machine Learning,Mysql,Django,Flask,HTML,CSS,Javascript,Bootstrap,MsExcel,MsWord.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Certification in Python by Coursera,Hackerank,Triplebyte,DataQuest,Tutorialspoint.
-- 📫 How to reach me ...
+- 📫 How to reach me ...you will find me on Linkedin-https://www.linkedin.com/in/nitesh-yadav-86639b240/

 <!---
 niteshku16/niteshku16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.